Who We AreInformation about CB Psychology and its founder, Caroline Brown

 Caroline uses evidence-based, scientifically effective treatments, including Cognitive Behaviour Therapy (CBT), Schema Therapy and Solution-Focused Brief Therapy.
 She also has completed training in Narrative Therapy, Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT) skills training and mindfulness, which she incorporates into her therapeutic work.

 Caroline has over 15 years’ experience working in mental health.
 She has completed the following qualifications:

 - Masters in Psychology (Clinical) at the Australian College of Applied Psychology

 - Postgraduate Diploma in Professional Psychology at Macquarie University

 - Masters in Psychological Studies at Manchester Metropolitan University, U.K.

 - BSc (Hons) Human Biology, King’s College, University of London, U.K.

 Caroline is registered with the Psychologists Board of Australia.
-She is eligible to provide services under Medicare’s Better Outcomes scheme, is Work Cover accredited and NDIS approved for therapeutic services.
-She is an associate member of the Australian Psychological Society (APS), including the APS clinical college and a member of the Australian Association of Cognitive Behavioural Therapists, and a member of the Australian and New Zealand Association of Eating Disorders.
+She is eligible to provide services under Medicare’s Better Outcomes scheme, is Work Cover accredited and supports individuals via the NDIS for therapeutic services.
+She is an associate member of the Australian Psychological Society (APS), including the APS clinical college and a member of the Australian Association of Cognitive Behavioural Therapists.

 She also currently works part-time with young adults experience psychosis and mood disorders in the PEIPOD team at St Vincent’s Hospital in Sydney and works in a multidisciplinary metabolic team at Tharawal Aboriginal Medical Service supporting Indigenous clients with their health goals.